 A cash out refinance can allow you to take cash out of your home with a long-term mortgage.
 A home equity line of credit (HELOC) allows a homeowner to take money out with a short-term loan.
 A home equity line of credit (HELOC) gives someone more flexibility on how much money they take out and when they take it out, but the line can have shorter terms and higher rates.
 I own 16 rental properties and I complete 10-15 fix and flips a year.
 I have used both a cash-out refinance and a HELOC, and I will detail the advantages and disadvantages of each in this article.

-For more information on my rental properties and my investing strategy check out my complete guide to purchasing long-term rentals.
+For more information on my rental properties and my investing strategy check out my complete guide to purchasing long-term rental properties.

 What does it mean when you refinance your home?